 Nafsi's participation in the Manzi Rada project, sponsored by Spor Media, broadened their focus beyond dance and acrobatics by adding music to their performances.
 This expansion increased diversity and inclusivity with more female performers, addressing previous gender imbalances.

-Nafsi Africa in collaboration with Art360 Kibera, Jyderup school and Spor Media in Denmark made sketches on biodiversity in Kenya focusing on animals and plants in the verge of extinction in Kenya and Denmark.
+Nafsi Pamoja in collaboration with Art360 Kibera, Jyderup school and Spor Media in Denmark made sketches on biodiversity in Kenya focusing on animals and plants in the verge of extinction in Kenya and Denmark.
 The children took a tour to the Nairobi national park to make the connection.